alisovets/AndroidSimpleTestTask/README.md

-## Android Hello Map
+## Android Simple Test Task

-This simple Helloworld application is the result of a test task for some potential employer.
+This simple Helloworld Android application is the result of a test task for some potential employer.
 It just gets data in the Json format from the Web site on a specific hardcoded address, parses, stores them in the database, and displays on the screen, allowing you to delete some records.
+Min SDK version - 7 (Android 2.1)

 [This is the original task description][1]